How Meditation Lowers Oxygen Consumption and Repair Brain Damage

 “Meditation is the artwork to awaken the divinity within you.” – Amit Ray

+Meditation improves long-term ventilatory efficiency, gas exchange efficiency and heart rate variability by lowering oxygen consumption and enhancing the divinity quotient.
 Divinity is the state of being connected with the source.
 It is the state when our heart is full with love, compassion, and caring.
 It is the state when our mind is full with joy, equanimity, peacefulness, and happiness.
 It is the state when we are relaxed, energetic, focused, joyful, creative, clear and compassionate.
-Om meditation is the best way to awaken our divinity.
-During Om meditation the brainwaves of the entire brain get synchronized.
-Om meditation has seven powerful steps.
+Deep 114 Chakra meditation is the best way to awaken your divinity.
+During 114 Chakra meditation the brainwaves of the entire brain get synchronized and produces deep relaxation, slower breathing, and a lower heart rate as a result a less oxygen is needed in each breath, and fewer breaths are needed in total.
+These meditations have seven powerful steps.
 Each step is unique.

 For good meditation we need the best circulation of blood in the brain.
 Scientists have explored meditation from different angles.
 Here we examined how meditation is linked to the oxygen consumption in the brain.